Isaac Hale Beach Park

 Water activities that are possible at Isaac Hale, besides fishing, include surfing and bodyboarding.
 The waves are best in the center of the bay, but a rip current is often times present here.
 Swimmers usually stick to the area around the boat ramp (and disregard the no swimming sign that stands here).
 The beach itself is composed of black sand and pebbles, but most surfers and swimmers use the boat ramp as en entry/exit point to the ocean.

-Isaac Hale Beach Park Overview
+Key Features of Isaac Hale Beach Park

 Show Form